DmityL/CO_model/README.md

 We need to extract intensity for the following lines: 12CO(1-0), 13CO(1-0)

-The `scan_fit.pl` tool scan for fit files *.fit that comes from the previous spectra extraction step.
-It looks for the following line: ``#MNW Line width:`` and push the found value to the CSV file for each clump, thus extracting the estimation of the linewidth.
+The `scan_fit.pl` tool scan for fit files *.fit from the previous spectra extraction step.
+It looks for the following line: ``#MNW Line width:`` and push the found value to the CSV file for each clump, thus extracting the linewidth estimation.
 The resulting file looks like this:

 |Clump|FWHM|
 |---|---|